mjfreelancing/AllOverIt/README.md

 Refer to the online [Documentation](https://alloverit.mjfreelancing.com) for comprehensive usage information.

-# Packages
-**AllOverIt** is a mono-repository.
 A summary for each of the available packages is provided below.

 ## AllOverIt
 This general-purpose package contains a diverse range of classes and utility functions, intended to tackle a wide array of commonly encountered issues.